I am a Christian who loves the Lord, his people and his world.

 When I was 14, I went to Akrokorinth, the acropolis above ancient Corinth.
 I think it is the most beautiful place in the world.

 People inhabited Akrokorinth for thousands of years.
 It was a fantastic military stronghold and was occupied by Greeks, Turks, Romans and anyone else who happened to rule the area for a little while.
 The whole hill was heavily fortified and thousands of people have lived there throughout the ages.
 There is a very old little building that has been used as a temple, church and mosque throughout its lifetime.

 Today it is a pile of ruins.
 If you climb to the top you can see out across farms and towns to other hills and mountains.
 If you ever go to Greece, make sure you visit.

 A few years after we visited Akrokorinth I started this blog, named in part after the place and in part after Mussorgsky’s Il Vecchio Castello (The Old Castle). Ακροκόρινθος initially started as a Livejournal, but after 10 faithful years, moved over to WordPress in 2014.

 There isn’t really a consistent theme to this blog, but I often write about:

-- Stories about my friends and family
+- My friends and family

 - Living as a Christian